- Home

 Easy bruising or heavy bleeding

 Chemotherapy can lower the number of platelets in your blood.
 This is called thrombocytopenia, and it means you will bruise and bleed more easily from cuts and scrapes.
 You may also have nosebleeds or bleeding gums.
-Women who are menstruating will be given drugs to stop monthly periods and prevent blood loss while platelet counts are low.
+If you usually have monthly periods (menstruate), you will be given drugs to stop periods and prevent blood loss while platelet counts are low.
 Your doctor may recommend you have a platelet transfusion to help raise your platelet count.

 Increased risk of infections